TiddoLangerak/jest-teardown/README.md

 Let's now also assume that we'll need the city database in multiple tests.

-The first issue that we'll run into is that it's easy to forget to setup the cleanup hook.
-And when we forget, this might cause failures in completely unrelated tests.
+**The first issue** that we'll run into is that it's easy to forget to setup the cleanup hook.
+And when we forget, this can cause failures in completely unrelated tests.

-The second issue is that we'll end up adding a lot of repetitive code to multiple tests.
+**The second issue** is that we'll end up adding a lot of repetitive code to multiple tests.

-The third issue is that passing information from the setup to the teardown is rather convoluted, and needs to be passed through exposed variables in a higher scope.
+**The third issue** is that passing information from the setup to the teardown is rather convoluted, and needs to be passed through exposed variables in a higher scope.
 <details>
 <summary>In depth</summary>
 To illustrate, let's take a different scenario.
 In this scenario, we have a test server that needs to be shut down: